My apologies.

 Yet she’s still venting about me to family and friends, and her evident hostility damaged the atmosphere of my sons’ recent weddings.

 Note for my sons: the basic rule for divorcing parents is not to share their differences with their children.
 Or, at least, they should share them as little as possible.
 That’s why Marie-Helene should not have showed hostility to me at the weddings.
 In that light, you might want to leave this post alone.
-Or you might be interested: your call.
+Or you might be interested: you are after all grown men now.
+Your call.

 What finally moved me to have my say is that silence can look like consent.
 In other words, my public silence risks confirming her accusations, whatever they may be.